Keenan-Faure/Shopify-Integrator/README.md

 **The ngrok domain changes each time the container is reloaded when using a free ngrok account plan**

+## Creating OAuth Access Tokens in Google

+The application (v2) supports OAuth2.0 with google which allows users, if they have a google account, to login using their existing account with google.

+To use this feature `OAUTH_CLIENT_ID` AND `OAUTH_SECRET` needs to be configured.
+To obtain these access tokens, please follow the guide outlined [here](https://developers.google.com/identity/protocols/oauth2)

 ## ⚙️ Usage

 ### To install the application (uses docker)